 Once NVC completes processing your application, it will send you an Approval Notice and transfer your file to the nearest U.S. Embassy or Consulate in your home country.

-Within 12 months (during the pandemic), you will receive an Interview Appointment Letter, which will contain all the details of your appointment: date, time and location.
+Within several months, you will receive an Interview Appointment Letter via email, which will contain all the details of your appointment: date, time and location.

 However, there are a few prerequisites which the applicant spouse must follow, before attending the green card interview.
 Some of them are: